shafreeck/cortana/README.md

 Say anything to anyone

 You can say anything you want to anyone, the person can be selected by using the name, age or location.
-You can event combine these conditions together to choose the person more effectively
+You can even combine these conditions together to choose the person more effectively

 Sub-commands: